 The enforcement notice websearch provides information of notices served on unauthorised developments.

-Breaches of Planning Control
+Breaches of Planning Law

-- The vast majority of development on the Island takes place in accordance with planning rules, however, there are a number of cases each year where breaches of planning control have taken place and for the most part, we rely on the public, the Douzaine, Deputies and other States Committees to help identify breaches of planning control.
+- The vast majority of development on the Island takes place in accordance with planning rules.
+However, there are a number of cases each year where breaches of planning control have taken place and for the most part, the Authority relies on the public, the Douzaine, Deputies and other States' Committees to help identify breaches of planning control.
 The role of planning enforcement is to investigate complaints about the possible breaches of planning law.

 - Breaches of planning control include:

-- ⇒ Departures from the approved plans of a planning permission.
+- Departures from the approved plans of a planning permission

-- ⇒ Non-compliance with conditions imposed by a planning permission.
+- Non-compliance with conditions imposed by a planning permission

-- ⇒ Unauthorised works to a Protected Building
+- Unauthorised works to a Protected Building

 Breaches of Building Regulations